Google rolling out redesigned News tab for desktop Search - 9to5Google

 Over the next couple weeks we’re rolling out a redesigned News tab in Search on desktop.
 The refreshed design makes publisher names more prominent and organizes articles more clearly to help you find the news you need.

 A common element in the main Search view, each card features a cover image, headline, and time.
-Readers can browse and tap the upper-right arrow to see more, which is reminiscent of Google News topics.
+Readers can browse and tap the upper-right arrow to see a full list of news articles.

 Single stories greatly benefit from increased spacing and are no longer tightly stacked on top of each other.
 Presented as cards with faint gray outlines, an image appears at the right, while the entire headline is included.
 This format also allows for more of a preview.